 One of the strengths of the Oakland Sales Tax base is its diversity; it comes from seven major business groups.
-No single group accounts for more than 22 percent of the total.
+No single group accounts for more than 21 percent of the total.
 See the chart below.

-Sales Tax revenue in FY 2019-20 is projected to be 2.53 percent higher than its FY 2018-19 level mainly due to slowing car sales and one-time revenues received in FY 2018-19 due to accounting changes by the California Department of Tax & Fee Administration.
+Sales Tax revenue in FY 2018-19 is projected to be 0.37 percent higher than its FY 2017-18 level mainly due to slowing car sales.
 In FY 2015-16 the City received one-time revenues of \$3 million from close-out of the Triple Flip.
 The Triple Flip refers to a funding shift beginning in FY 2004-05 under which the State withheld 0.25 percent of the local 1 percent portion of sales tax to pay debt service on \$15.0 billion in bonds authorized under the Proposition 57, California Economic Recovery Bond Act.
 The withheld 0.25 percent was backfilled with an equivalent amount of property tax revenue that would have otherwise been given to schools.
 The bonds were retired in FY 2015-16 and the City received a one-time true-up sales tax remittance of \$3 million.